 “Activating Runner, Designation 17.”

-The AI’s voice, muffled by the warm gelatin like padding of the greenish goop that surrounding 17’s body, echoed in his every cell.
+The AI’s voice, muffled by the warm, gelatin-like padding of the greenish goop that surrounded 17’s body, echoed in his every cell.
 The lights of the Runner storage facility switched on.
 Flickering like a stuttering heartbeat, it pulsed against his closed eyelids.
 He was awake.
 He did not open his eyes.
 Not yet.

 He obeyed, keeping his eyes closed; knowing from centuries of experience what came next.